 Figure 5-2.
-Typical POD Status Indicators
+Typical POD Status Indicators (DS1 Circuit, Ethernet, and DS1 Cell PODs Shown)

 Table 5-2.
-Common IPOD and XP OD Status Indicators ------------ -------- ------ -------- ----------- ------------
+Common IPOD and XPOD Status Indicators ------------ ---

 Indicator Name Color Description ST POD Status green On when the POD is programmed and in service.
 Off when the POD is not programmed or link is off.
 Blinks slowly when the POD is programmed and in the standby mode.
-Blinks quickly when the POD is in a test or loopback mode. ТХ Data Transmitted green On when the POD is in service and sending data.
+Blinks quickly when the POD is in a test or loopback mode.
+TX Data Transmitted green On when the POD is in service and sending data.
+RX Data Received green On when the POD is in service and receiving data.